MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/policies/pc/live-policy-tests-pc.md

 >* Access the in-game store (if applicable)
 >2.
 Once test has concluded, stop the fiddler trace.
 >3.
 In the XDK command prompt, run _xboxlivetraceanalyzer -data filepath -outputdir filepath_
 >4.
-Open the output directory from step 4 and open the ‘index’ file (select ‘Allow blocked content’ if prompted).
+Open the output directory from step 4 and open the 'index' file (select 'Allow blocked content' if prompted).

 **Expected Result**
 Games must not display any serious warnings in their Live Trace Analyzer output results.
 Titles must ensure they keep their service calls to Xbox Live endpoints below the specified burst and sustain limits.